Topological characterization of canonical Thurston obstructions: Basic definitions

 \begin{theorem}[Thurston's Theorem \cite{DH}] A postcritically finite bran\-ched cover $f\colon\Sphere\to\Sphere$ with hyperbolic orbifold is either Thurston-equivalent to a rational map $g$ (which is then necessarily unique up to conjugation by a Moebius transformation), or $f$ has a Thurston obstruction. \end{theorem}

 \begin{remark} In the original formulation in \cite{DH}, a Thurston obstruction was required to be invariant.
-Ommiting this requirement makes the statement of the theorem weaker in one direction and stronger in the other direction.
-However, in \cite{thesis} we showed that if there exists a Thurston obstruction for $f$, then there also exists a simple invariant obstruction (see Propostion~\ref{prop:simple}). \end{remark}
+Omitting this requirement makes the statement of the theorem weaker in one direction and stronger in the other direction.
+However, in \cite{thesis} we showed that if there exists a Thurston obstruction for $f$, then there also exists a simple invariant obstruction (see Proposition~\ref{prop:simple}). \end{remark}

 General rigorous definition of orbifolds and their Euler characteristic can be found in \cite{M}.
 In our case, there is a unique and straightforward way to construct the minimal function $v_f$ of all functions $v:\Sphere \to \N \cup \{\infty\}$ satisfying the following two conditions: \begin{enumerate} \item[(i)] $v(x)=1$ when $x \notin P_f$; \item[(ii)] $v(x)$ is divisible by $v(y) \deg_y f$ for all $y \in f^{-1}(x)$. \end{enumerate} We say that $f$ has hyperbolic orbifold $O_f=(\Sphere,v_f)$ if the Euler characteristic of $O_f$ is less than 0, and parabolic orbifold otherwise.
 We discuss Thurston maps with parabolic orbifolds in more detail in Section~\ref{sec:parabolic}.